Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: 's Design

 \item \textbf{Epoch-based Global Commit} (\S~\ref{sec:commit}): A designated \textit{coordinator} periodically initiates a \textit{new epoch} to commit available batches.
 This is achieved through a lightweight consensus round (e.g., using Raft~\cite{diegoRaft2014} or Paxos~\cite{lamportPaxosMadeSimple2001}) to establish a "consistent cut" (the vector of log heads) across the per-replica logs.
 The agreement guarantees that all replicas commit the exact same set of batches in the same order.
 Crucially, unlike traditional synchronous replication, this mechanism does not block the continuous replication of new batches, effectively decoupling the consensus critical path from the data propagation path.

 \item \textbf{Deterministic Validation and Re-execution} (\S~\ref{sec:valid}): At the epoch boundary, each replica \textit{independently} aggregates the referenced batches and performs validation to detect read-write or write-write conflicts.
-To minimize aborts, a deterministic algorithm identifies the maximum subset of non-conflicting transactions using the MWIS solver.
-Transactions excluded from the validated set are then re-executed in a using deterministic locking~\cite{thomsonCalvinFastDistributed2012}.
-Once the results of both the validated and re-executed transactions are persisted, the database advances to a new \textit{consistent snapshot} for the epoch, and the clients are acknowledged.
+To minimize aborts, a deterministic algorithm identifies the maximum subset of non-conflicting transactions using a MWIS solver.
+Transactions excluded from the validated set are then re-executed using deterministic locking~\cite{thomsonCalvinFastDistributed2012}.
+Once the results of both the validated and re-executed transactions are persisted, the database advances to a new \textit{consistent snapshot} for the epoch, and the clients are acknowledged. \end{enumerate}